Church of the Gesù: Interior decoration

 The second chapel to the right is the Cappella della Passione, with lunette frescoes depicting scenes of the Passion: Jesus in Gethsemane, Kiss of Judas, and six canvases on the pilasters: Christ at the column Christ before the guards, Christ before Herod, Ecce Homo, Exit to Calvary, and Crucifixion.
 The altarpiece of the Madonna with child and beatified Jesuits replaces the original altarpiece by Scipione Pulzone.
 The program of paintings is indebted to Giuseppe Valeriano and painted by Gaspare Celio.
 The altar has a bronze urn with the remains of 18th century Jesuit St. Giuseppe Pignatelli, canonized by Pius XII in 1954.
 Medals on the wall commemorate P. Jan Roothaan (1785–1853) and P. Pedro Arrupe (1907–1991), the 21st and 28th Superior General of the Society of Jesus.

 The third chapel to the right is the Cappella degli Angeli, which has a ceiling fresco of the Coronation of the Virgin and the altarpiece of Angels worshiping the Trinity by Federico Zuccari.
 He also painted the canvases on the walls, Defeat of the rebel angels on right, and Angels liberate souls from Purgatory on the left.
 Other frescoes represent Heaven, Hell, and Purgatory.
 The angles in the niches of the pilasters were completed by both Silla Longhi and Flaminio Vacca.

 The larger Saint Francis Xavier Chapel, in the right transept, was designed by Pietro da Cortona, originally commissioned by Cardinal Giovanni Francesco Negroni.
 The polychromatic marbles enclose a stucco relief representing Francis Xavier welcomed to heaven by angels.
 The altarpiece shows the Death of Francis Xavier in Shangchuan Island by Carlo Maratta.
 The arches are decorated with scenes from the life of the saint, including Apotheosis of the saint in the center, Crucifixion, Saint lost at sea, and at left, Baptism of an Indian princess, by Giovanni Andrea Carlone.
 The silver reliquary conserves part of the saint's right arm (by which he baptized 300,000 people), his other remains are interred in the Jesuit church in Goa.

-The last chapel on the far end of the nave, to the right of the high altar, is the chapel of the Sacro Cuore (holy heart of Jesus).
+The last chapel on the far end of the nave, to the right of the high altar, is the chapel of the Sacro Cuore (Sacred Heart of Jesus), and contains the famous Sacred Heart of Jesus painting by Pompeo Batoni.

 The sacristy is on the right.
 In the presbytery is a bust of Cardinal Robert Bellarmine by Bernini.
 The sculptor prayed daily in the church.